deorsi/infocards/README.md

-Infocards is a react + redux project made to display infocards.
+Infocards is a React & Redux project made to display infocards.